katie-roberts/presentations/tamingUnicornsWithTechnology/README.md

 The slides have a large amout of animation in them.
 They can be found at https://drive.google.com/file/d/1E9utOD6JhJvWT00lmLA3luGM79xIjN9R/view

+### other tools used in workshop
+funretro.github.io/distributed  - used to gather questions for the client

 ## Client Information

 ### The Brief